candidpartners/candid-labs-site/src/pages/index.md

 mainpitch:
   title: Why Volker
   description: >
+    Candid Labs provides cloud automation software that helps organizations plan their journey to the cloud, provision cloud based infrastructure resources using DevOps best practices, and ensure those resources are secure before they are ever deployed to the cloud and continually after they are deployed.
+description: >-
   The Volker Cloud Automation Platform provides DevOps and migration teams with Planning, Provisioning, and Compliance capabilities to facilitate factory scale cloud initiatives.
 As an integral part of Candid Cloud Factory, Volker makes it easy to specify and auto-generate the infrastructure components you want to deploy, allowing enterprises to transition to the cloud efficiently, consistently, and securely.
-description: >-
-  Volker leads your organization into the cloud efficiently, consistently, and securely; speeding your initiatives through its programmatic approach to Planning, Provisioning, and Compliance.
 intro:
   blurbs:
+    - image: /img/plan.jpg
+      text: >-
+        Volker makes it easy for IT teams to characterize every application and server.
+Leveraging an industry-defining programmatic approach, Volker creates a view of the relative business value of each application and the complexity of migrating the applications to the cloud.
-    - image: /img/coffee.png
+    - image: /img/build.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Generating the code required to accomplish the necessary application and account level setup, Volker creates and configures your infrastructure, so your application teams can directly integrate their code.
-    - image: /img/coffee-gear.png
+    - image: /img/secure.jpg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/tutorials.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
-    - image: /img/meeting-space.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Volker adds automation steps within a CI/CD pipeline to ensure the infrastructure, configuration, and software meet compliance standards before they are ever deployed.
   heading: What we offer
   description: >
     Volker is the ultimate cloud automation solution that provides automation